 The simple answer to this question is YES.
-But perhaps, the interesting question is not whether zen is sustainable, but why is it sustainable, and in what way can Zen practice be a force of change where we can develop a better and harmonious world?
+But the most interesting question is not whether zen is sustainable, but WHY is it sustainable, and in what way can Zen practice be a force of change where we can develop a better and harmonious world?

 As a person I’ve always been an advocate for sustainability.
-Since I was a child, I’ve always felt a sense of sacredness in nature, and I just have a deep respect for all that nature can provide.
+Since I was a child, I’ve always felt a sense of sacredness in nature, and I just have a deep respect for all that nature provides.

 However, as I grow spiritually, I noticed a shift in my own behaviors as well as in my thinking.
 I realized that scientific facts and evidences are not enough to convince people to live sustainably.
 Persuasion is meaningless.
-What’s needed is a spiritual awakening, and only when people are spiritually awake, they will change their behaviors that will create more balance in their own personal life.
+What we need is a spiritual awakening.
+As only when people are spiritually awake, they will adapt new sustainable behaviors.
+It will create more balance in their own personal life.
 As a result, it also affects the rest of the world.

 So let’s start with the question: Why is Zen sustainable?

 To practice Zen is to understand AND EXPERIENCE the interconnectedness and interdependency of all things.
 When we take a bite of bread, we know that the bread is much more than what we call “bread”.
 One simple bite contains the works of hundreds of people; from farmers growing the grains to the cashier selling us the bread at the bakery.
 It involves all nature forces; the sun, wind, air, water, and soil.
 It also carries the emotional energies of all the people who have involved in the making of the bread.

 Just a bite of bread, but behind it is the magical process of life that brings it into existence!

 When we acknowledge the deep complexity and interrelationship of all elements that contribute to the things that we have and the food that we eat, we will be more grateful for all that we have.

 Our sense of gratefulness will lead to a righteous use of any resources, and we will not waste as well as we don’t take things for granted.
 There is a reverence to that which we call “thing”.